jarnohordijk/soundcloudrpdiscord/README.md

 Start the server with npm run start.

-Additionally create a systemd service (linux) or startup shortcut (windows) to start the server on bootup Browser:
+Additionally create a system service (linux) or startup shortcut (windows) to start the server on bootup Browser:
 --
 Install a userscript extension for your browser like Tampermonkey/